 Johanna Maarja Tiik

-Energy production in Estonia is highly dependent on oil shale which provides 70% of the energy supply.
-Estonia has one of the biggest carbon footprints in the world (14 tonnes of CO2 per capita), and its greenhouse gas emissions are rising.
+Energy production in Estonia is highly dependent on the use of oil shale which provides 70% of the country’s electricity supply.
+As a result, Estonia has one of the biggest carbon footprints in the world (14 tons of CO2 per capita), and the trend is rising.
 At the same time, there is no clearly expressed intention of promoting a transition to renewable energy in coming years.

 The end of the oil shale industry would create major socio-economic risks in north-eastern Estonia and reduce state revenues.
-So far, there has been very little open discussion among stakeholders about climate policy and the impact of the energy transition, including risks and solutions for the socio-economic consequences.
+So far, there has been very little open discussion among stakeholders about climate policy, a possible energy transition and solutions for the foreseeable socio-economic consequences.